rafaellevy/WeatherPetz-privacy/README.md

 #### 9. Policy Changes

 - When we make material changes to this privacy policy, for example, due to app updates or changes in the law, we will post the updated policy here.
-The policy will always apply in the version at the time of your use of Miss Sun even if you downloaded WeatherPets at a time when a previous policy version was applicable.
+The policy will always apply in the version at the time of your use of WeatherPets even if you downloaded WeatherPets at a time when a previous policy version was applicable.

 #### 10. Accessibility